This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Why Make Pumpkin Chia Seed Pudding

-- Great for meal-prepping: This recipe is simple and easy.
-You can make more than one serving of the pudding and store it in the fridge for about five days.
+- Great for meal prep: This great recipe is simple and easy.
+You can make more than one serving of the chia and pumpkin pudding and store it in the fridge for about five days.

-- Easy to make: My overnight pumpkin chia seed pudding recipe uses just six ingredients and two simple steps.
+- Easy recipe: My overnight pumpkin chia seed pudding recipe uses just six simple ingredients and has two simple steps.
+Perfect for an easy breakfast or snack.
+That said, add this to your list of chia seed recipes.

-- Almond milk: I prefer to make my chia seed pudding with almond milk, but you can use any dairy-free milk that you prefer.
-For example, you can make chia seed pudding with coconut milk.
+- Almond milk: I prefer to make my chia seed pudding with almond milk, but you can use creamy coconut milk (carton or canned coconut milk), oat milk (not low carb, but a nut-free alternative), or any non-dairy milk, (plant-based milk) that you prefer.

-- Powdered sugar: Use powdered sugar because it mixes better than granular, achieving a smooth mixture consistency faster.
-As mentioned, using an all-natural sugar substitute like the one linked in the recipe card below will help keep the carbs low and make it keto-friendly.
+- Powdered sugar: Use powdered sugar because it mixes better than granular.
+As mentioned, using an all-natural sugar substitute (or keto-friendly sweeteners) like the one linked in the recipe card below will help keep the carbs low and make it keto-friendly.

 - Unsweetened pumpkin puree: Unsweetened pumpkin will work for keto, unlike pumpkin pie filling.